-White House Coronavirus Task Force Briefing – 5:00pm ET livestream
+White House Coronavirus Task Force Briefing – 5:00pm ET Livestream

-The White House COVID-19 task force briefing is being held today at approximately 5:00pm to 5:30pm ET.
-Livestream Links Below:
+Unfortunately, with President Trump effectively communicating the latest information on the federal efforts to mitigate COVID-19, more corporate U.S. resistance media have decided not to carry the live broadcasts from the White House task force briefings.

+Today at 5:00pm the White House will hold a briefing for the public and media on the latest mitigation efforts against the coronavirus.
+[Livestream Links Below]

-White House Livestream Link – Fox News Livestream – Fox Business Livestream
+Fox News Livestream Link – RSBN Livestream Link – CBS News Livestream Link

 .